U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Methodology

-\paragraph{U-Structured Inter Prediction.} As shown in Figure \ref{fig:overall}, our U-Inter Prediction follows a U-Net structure, consisting of top-down and bottom-up connections between scales.
-At an intermediate scale (\textit{e.g.} $l=L+1$ in the figure), the motion field $m_l^t$ is generated using both the current latent $f_{l}^{t}$ and reference latent $\hat{f}_{l}^{t}$, as well as the upper-scale motion embedding $e_{d,l+1}^{t}$, and the lower-scale motion embedding $e_{u,l-1}^t$ and motion flow $m_{l-1}^t$.
+\paragraph{U-Structured Inter Prediction.} As shown in Figure \ref{fig:uinter}, our U-Inter Prediction follows a U-Net structure, consisting of bottom-up (coarse-to-fine) motion estimation, top-down motion feature propagation, bottom-up predictive coding of motion, and finally multi-scale motion compensation (warping based on the decoded motions at different scales).

-Specifically, the motion feature extraction module takes the concatenation~\cite{ijcai2022p126} of $f_{l}^{t}$ and $\hat{f}_{l}^{t}$, as well as the upper-scale flow embedding $e_{d,l+1}^{t}$ (down-sampled to the current scale using a stride 2 convolution) as input and generates the initial motion embedding $e_{d,l}^{t}$ of the current layer.
-The top-down connection to $e_{d,l+1}^{t}$ enables $e_{d,l}^{t}$ to inherit the motion features extracted from the upper scale.
-However, compressing $e_{d,l}^{t}$ directly is suboptimal because 1) $e_{d,l}^{t}$ may be similar across layers; and 2) $e_{d,l}^{t}$ has a limited receptive field due to the lack of lower-scale information.
-Therefore, the bottom-up inter prediction \textit{contextually detaches} the redundancy in $e_{d,l}^{t}$ that is predictable from the already decoded lower-scale $e_{u,l-1}^{t}$.
-The output after detaching, {\it i.e.} the motion embedding $e_l^t$ is compressed and decompressed into $\hat{e}_l^t$. $\hat{e}_l^t$ is then \textit{contextually restored} into $e_{u,l}^{t}$ and fused with lower-scale motion information using lower-scale motion $e_{u,l-1}^{t}$ as context.
-Finally, $e_{u,l}^{t}$ and the estimated motion from the lower layer $m_{l-1}^t$ (after upsampling) are input to the motion decoder to generate the estimated motion $m_l^t$.

-Prior approaches for motion estimation often adopt a coarse-to-fine approach, starting with estimating the motion from the lowest scale, and then progressively determining the residual motion in each upper scale.
-We have observed, though, the lower scale point clouds may lack details that are necessary for estimating the motion correctly.
-When the top-down links in the U-Inter structure were removed, the network often yield completely zero motions, in part due to the rate constraint.
-The top-down connection to $e_{d,l+1}^{t}$ and the bottom-up connection to $e_{u,l-1}^{t}$ and $m_{l-1}^t$, through multiple scales, enable the proposed U-Inter architecture to estimate large motion effectively, by inheriting the details of upper layers for lower layer motion estimation.
+Specifically, we adopt the coarse-to-fine motion estimation widely used in video/point cloud compression \cite{xia2023learning,jiang2023end}.
+For layer $l$, the network first warps reference $\hat{f}_l^{t-1}$ based on the coarse encoder motion $\tilde{m}_{l-1}^t$.
+The convolution block performs spatial convolution on the concatenated feature channels from both warped $\hat{f}_l^{t-1}$ and ${f}_l^{t}$ (using sparse convolution), and outputs encoder motion feature $\tilde{e}_{l}^t$, which encodes the residual motion at layer $l$.
+This block also decodes $\tilde{e}_{l}^t$ into $\tilde{m}_l^t$ for the motion estimation at the upper scale.